vale-cocoa/SizingHelpers/README.md

 # SizingHelpers

-A set helpers for sizing SwiftUI views.
+A set helpers for sizing SwiftUI views upon their layout.

 ## Introduction
 Due to declarative and reactive nature of SwiftUI, its layout system might become tricky when it comes to sizing views and their subviews.